 People are generally recommended to avoid taking vitamin E, beta-carotene, or ezetimibe at the same time as beta-sitosterol.
 Drug interactions may occur if these are taken together that could decrease the absorption of the products into the body.
 To help prevent drug interactions with beta-sitosterol, be sure to consult your healthcare provider or pharmacist before taking other medications.

-beta-sitosterol can potentially interact with a few medicines.
+Even though it is a "natural" food-based product, beta-sitosterol can potentially interact with a few medicines.
 Some of the medicines that may lead to beta-sitosterol drug interactions include:

 The following sections explain in detail the potentially negative interactions that can occur when beta-sitosterol is combined with any of the drugs listed above.